 Letter sent to parents/carers on 3rd June 2020 click here

-All Primary schools in Romero and Cardinal Wiseman will be open for children of key workers.
+All Primary schools in Romero and Cardinal Wiseman will be open for the agreed ‘Bubble’ and key worker children only.

 We will update this site accordingly with future opening plans.

 Thank you for your patience and we wish you and your families a wonderful summer!